How to Reduce Checkout Drop-Off From Shipping Rate Errors

 Shipping Configuration Health as a Business Metric

-That is the problem ShipPulse was built to solve.
+That’s the problem ShipPulse was built to solve.

 How ShipPulse Catches These Issues Before Your Customers Do

-A scan with ShipPulse will flag:
+A scan with ShipPulse flags:

 Taking Action on Your Shipping Configuration

 Install ShipPulse from the Shopify App Store to run your first scan.
 See your shipping health score, review the specific issues affecting your store, and fix them with confidence.
-The next customer who reaches your checkout should see accurate rates — not a dead end.
+The next customer who reaches your checkout should see accurate rates, not a dead end.

 Ready to audit your shipping setup?